Special Offer 15% on selected products starts on November 3rd, Use code ESKAPAS24

 Rome Travel Guide

-Roman circuses were the most important centres of entertainment in the Roman cities, apart from the theatres and amphitheatres.
-They were extended precincts in which the public games were held, consisting of chariot races and different spectacles.
+Roman circuses, apart from the theatres and arenas, were the most important entertainment centers in the Roman cities.
+They were extended precincts where the public games were held, consisting of chariot races and different spectacles.
 The Circus Maximus in Rome (Circo Massimo), located between the Aventino and Palatine Hills, was an extended precinct with space for 300,000 spectators.
 The arena, which measured 600 meters in length and 225 meters in width, made the Circus Maximus the largest in Rome, ahead of the Circus of Flaminius and the Circus of Maxentius.

 Altare della Patria